it-innovation/sam/doc/goals.rst

        field(?Store, "data", ?Item),
        !isA(?Item, "Value").

-.. function:: haveBadAccess(?SourceObject, ?TargetObject)
+.. function:: haveBadAccess(Ref sourceObject, Ref targetObject)

    Fail the model and indicate the problem with a red arrow on the graph.

-.. function:: missingGoodAccess(?SourceObject, ?TargetObject)
+.. function:: missingGoodAccess(Ref sourceObject, Ref targetObject)

    Fail the model and indicate the problem with a dotted red arrow on the graph.

-.. function:: expectFailure
+.. function:: expectFailure()

    Indicates that this scenario is expected to fail.
 Normally, SAM exits with a status code of 0 if the model passes, or 1 on failure.
 This reverses the test.

-.. function:: failedAssertion(?Number)
+.. function:: failedAssertion(int number)

    This will be true if the body of the assertion is false.
 SAM gives each assertion a unique number.

-.. function:: assertionMessage(?Number, ?Msg)
+.. function:: assertionMessage(int number, String msg)

    The message to display if an assertion fails.
 This gives the location and contents of the assertion.

-.. function:: assertionArrow(?Number, ?Source, ?Target, ?Positive)
+.. function:: assertionArrow(int number, Ref source, Ref target, boolean positive)

    If assertion ?Number fails and it relates two objects, an assertionArrow fact will be recorded.
 This is used to add red arrows to the diagram.

-.. function:: mustCall(?Caller, ?CallerInvocation, ?CallSite, ?Target, ?Method)
+.. function:: mustCall(Ref caller, String callerInvocation, String callSite, Ref target, String method)

    The :func:`didCall` relation must contain this call.
 Otherwise, fail the model.
    For `Unknown` callers, the call-site does not need to match.

-.. function:: checkCalls(?Object)
+.. function:: checkCalls(Ref object)

    Ensure that every call on `Object` is in `mayCall`.

-.. function:: mayCall(?Caller, ?CallerInvocation, ?CallSite, ?Target, ?Method)
+.. function:: mayCall(Ref caller, String callerInvocation, String callSite, Ref target, String method)

    Calls that can be made on objects marked with :func:`checkCalls` without generating an error.
    Everything in :func:`mustCall` is automatically added to `mayCall` too.

-.. function:: mayCall(?Caller, ?CallerInvocation, ?Target, ?Method)
+.. function:: mayCall(Ref caller, String callerInvocation, Ref target, String method)

    Like :func:`mayCall`/5, but allow calls from any call-site.

-.. function:: mayCall(?Caller, ?Target, ?Method)
+.. function:: mayCall(Ref caller, Ref target, String method)

    Like :func:`mayCall`/4, but allow calls in any context.